Skip to main content

 Want to keep the structure close while writing your own version?
 Download this recommendation letter guide as a PDF, then use a clean Word template for the final document.

-A strong recommendation letter is not a collection of nice words.
-It explains the relationship, gives real proof, and connects that proof to the job, program, internship, or opportunity in front of the reader.
+A strong recommendation letter is not just a collection of kind words.
+It explains your relationship, gives real proof, and connects that proof to the job, program, internship, or opportunity in front of the reader.
 The common mistake is writing praise that could apply to anyone.